Insight • Search & content

 Step 1: Choose your pillar topics

-Select three to five broad topics that represent your core expertise.
-For a creative agency, these might be:
+Pick three to five broad topics that reflect your core expertise.
+For a creative agency, that might mean Brand Strategy and Identity, Web Design and Development, Content Strategy and Marketing, Creative Operations and Process, and User Experience Design.

 Step 2: Map the cluster

-For each pillar topic, map out every subtopic and micro-intent:
+For each pillar topic, map the subtopics and micro-intents underneath it.

 Example: Brand Strategy and Identity